tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 So far, it is not evident that the concept of pointers is absolutely needed.
 They represent a convenient feature but we could question whether they are truly necessary: are there things that we really cannot do without pointers?

 The answer is **yes**.
-We crucially need pointers as soon as we want to work with big chunks of memory (> 8Mb) or that we want to work with data whose size is only known at runtime and potentially unbounded.
-Imagine a software such as Photoshop for working with images: you cannot know in advance (at compile time) the size of the images that your users are going to load in the software and you will need to **dynamically allocate** the required memory on the fly, at runtime.
+We will see that we crucially need pointers as soon as we want to work with big chunks of memory (> 8Mb) or that we want to work with data whose size is only known at runtime and potentially unbounded.
+Imagine a software such as Photoshop: you cannot know beforehand (at compile time) the size of the images that your users are going to load in the software and you will need to **dynamically allocate** the required memory on the fly, at runtime.

 [Part 4](part4) of this series is about Dynamic Memory Allocation and will present two concepts that we have carefully avoided so far: the Stack and the Heap.